MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 }
 ```

-The following settings are contained in the configuration file:
+The remainder of this chapter contains documentation to all the available settings.

 ### GroupPolicyObjectName